CO-ED kickball LEAGUE (18+)

 Throwback to our favorite gym class / playground sports!
 This league is fun and casual with a hint of competitiveness (for good measure).

-The Marin Social Sports Kickball League is a short 7 week season (6 week regular season with 1 week playoffs and championships) at Piper Park in Larkspur.
+The Marin Social Sports Kickball League is a short 7 week season (6 week regular season with 1 week playoffs and championships, first week is for fun) at Piper Park in Larkspur.
 The league will be structured similarly to WAKA kickball, where each game will consist of two teams, 4 bases, and a big red ball.
 Played like baseball, the object is to score more runs than the opposing team.
 Games will have a 70 minute time limit.

 See detailed League Rules Below